-Artist books are central to Lesia Maruschak’s practice.
-Conceived as autonomous works, they bring together photography, archival research, and material process to hold testimony, historical rupture, and inherited memory within the book form.
+Lesia Maruschak is an artist, bookmaker, and cultural steward.
+Artist books are central to her practice.
+Conceived as autonomous and performative works, they bring together photography, archival research, and material processes to hold testimony, historical rupture, and inherited memory within the book form.

-Developed as limited editions, these books are intended for sustained reading and long-term stewardship within research libraries, museums, and special collections.
-While some projects emerge from broader photographic or archival works, each book stands independently, shaped by sequence, restraint, and care.
+Developed as limited editions, these books function as temporal containers and are intended for durational engagement and long-term stewardship within research libraries, museums, and special collections.
+While some projects originate from broader photographic or archival works, each book stands independently, shaped by sequence, restraint, material encounter, and care.

-Select a title to view the book and related materials (coming soon).
+Select a title to view the book and related materials.

 Artist book | multi-part work | 2026